cosmin-marginean/validk/README.md

 ValidationError(propertyPath=employees[0].name, errorMessage=must be at least 10 characters)
 ValidationError(propertyPath=employees[1].email, errorMessage=must be a valid email)
 ```

+Validating an object returns a `ValidationErrors` which is `null` when validation succeeds.
+In other words, validation is successful when the response is `null`, or an instance of `ValidationErrors` when it fails.

+Please check the [tests](https://github.com/cosmin-marginean/validk/tree/main/src/test/kotlin/io/validk) for more examples and the [documentation](https://cosmin-marginean.github.io/validk/dokka/validk/validk/io.validk/index.html) for a full list of constraints.

 ## Context-aware and conditional validation
 Validk provides the ability to access the object being validated using the `withValue` construct.